jamesstout/newznab/README.md

 my_newznab.sh             --> Threaded downloading using MyIsam tables my_newznab_no_threads.sh  --> Non Threaded downloading using MyIsam tables

+Run postprocess.sh, as root, to create a new file to remove postprocessing to it's own process. this will significantly decrease time per loop.

 What this script does:

 1. Set retention=what you set.